DataDog/dd-sdk-android/docs/configure_rum_android_sdk.md

 ## Modify or drop RUM events

-To modify some attributes in your RUM events, or to drop some of the events entirely before batching, provide an implementation of `EventMapper<T>` when initializing the SDK:
+To modify some attributes in your RUM events, or to drop some of the events entirely before batching, provide an implementation of `EventMapper<T>` when initializing the RUM Android SDK:

 {{< tabs >}}